xapi-project/xen-api/doc/content/design/numa.md

 NUMA properties are observed by Xenopsd and Xapi learns about them as part of the `Client.VM.stat` call implemented by Xenopsd.
-Xapi makes these calls frequently and we will update the Xapi VM fields related to NUMA simply as part of processing the result of sucha  call in Xapi.
+Xapi makes these calls frequently and we will update the Xapi VM fields related to NUMA simply as part of processing the result of such a call in Xapi.

 For this to work, we extend the return type of `VM.stat` in